Owned by us

 Fuel Poverty Action

-Have your say on London’s energy future with the new Deputy Mayor
+Have your say on London’s energy future with London’s energy decision-makers

 This week, Sadiq Khan announced that the first stage of Energy for Londoners would be continuing Boris’s controversial License Lite scheme.
 Here, we give 3 reasons why this is not the ‘Energy Revolution London’ needs.